getify/You-Dont-Know-JS/types & grammar/ch3.md

 In general, there's basically no reason to use the object-form directly.
 It's better to just let the boxing happen implicitly where necessary.
 In other words, never do things like `new String("abc")`, `new Number(42)`, etc -- always prefer using the literal primitive values `"abc"` and `42`.

+### Object Wrapper Gotchas

-There are some gotchas with using the object wrappers directly.
+There are even some gotchas with using the object wrappers directly that you should be aware of if you *do* choose to ever use them.

+For example, consider `Boolean` wrapped values:

 ```js
 var a = new Boolean( false );